 Lastly, from the “Editing Comments Section” part of the editor, you can choose to edit the situation where the comments are closed.
 Click on the field to open the drop-down, and choose the last option from there:

 When the comments are closed, the visitor will see a message in a “Text” element form, like this:

-You can simply remove that text and write in your own, and then customize the text using the “Text” element settings available in the left sidebar:
+Then, if you click on the "Comments are closed." text, you will be able to simply remove that text and write it on your own, and then customize the text using the “Text” element settings available in the left sidebar:

 If you are not sure how to do that, make sure to check out this article about the “Text” element.